valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-frontend-libraries.md

   To prevent this the modal will now only show plugin configurations that support actions

+* **Fix rotating blue stripe bug for loading animation**

+  In the new design - `@valtimo/user-interface` - [ngx-skeleton-loader](https://www.npmjs.com/package/ngx-skeleton-loader) is used
+  to display loading animations.
+The styling of this package conflicted with the styling imported by [@formio/angular](https://www.npmjs.com/package/@formio/angular).
+  A change has been merged to `ngx-skeleton-loader` to resolve this styling conflict.
+This updated package is now included in the libraries.

 ## Breaking changes

 No known breaking changes.